livecoders/website/README.md

   - youtube (needs a full URL as a custom URL requires 100 subs or more on YT)
 - schedule: an array of strings for when you stream.
 Feel free to add text including scheduled streams that you do on a frequent basis
 - tags: an array of things you do.
 This includes programming languages, frameworks, spoken languages, etc
 - sites: an array of additional sites you wish to showcase on your page.
-Limit this to just the URL
+Limit this to only the URL

 And after the frontmatter section, add a paragraph or two talking about what you do / what you do on your stream.
 You can use either 1st or 3rd person here.